+BIM 360 Project Administrators can manage project members and manage access to files and folders using permissions.
 Suggested best practice workflows for Project Administrators are outlined below.
 We recommend that you build out a folder structure first, assigning attributes and title blocks to each folder, before inviting users to join the project.
 This will ensure that your team members are working with standard document templates within a structured folder framework, for smoother project delivery.

 - Ensure your Account Administrator has set up your project(s).
 Only Account Admins can do this.